NORCatUofC/rain/flooding/README.md

 example of the data format is below, and location information is provided on a block level, (i.e. 1200 W Cuyler Ave).

+The data aggregated by zip code, neighborhood, and ward as well as the date is in the [311_data/](311_data/) folder.
+Additionally, because the data is split between calls for "Water in Basement" and "Water in Street", it is also split into these categories and aggregated.
+Files beginning with `wib` are for basement flooding, and files beginning with `wos` are for street flooding.

 ### Data Usage

 Because of potential privacy issues of releasing the data on an individual level,